squinkylabs/SquinkyVCV/docs/booty-shifter.md

 ## Controls

 **RANGE** sets the total shift range in Hz.
-For example, the 50 hz.
-Setting means that the minimum shift is 50 Hz down, and the maximum is 50 hz up.
+For example, the 50 Hz setting means that the minimum shift is 50 Hz down, and the maximum is 50 Hz up.

-Range value **Exp is different**, here minimum shift is 2 hz, maximum is 2 kHz, with an exponential response.
+Range value **Exp is different**.
+Here minimum shift is 2 Hz, maximum is 2 kHz, with an exponential response.
 As of version 0.6.2 the response is an accurate 1 Volt per Octave.

-Shift **AMT** is added to the control voltage, with a range or -5..5.
+Shift **AMT** is added to the control voltage, with a range of -5..5.

 ## Oddities and limitations

 If you shift the frequency up too far, it will alias.
 There is no anti-aliasing, so if the highest input frequency + shift amount > sample_rate / 2, you will get aliasing.
-The Bode original of course did not alias.
+Of course the Bode analog original did not alias.

 If you shift the input down a lot, frequencies will go **below zero and wrap around**.
 Taken far enough this will completely **reverse the spectrum** of the input.
 This was a prized feature of the Bode original.